Skip to main content

 Local / county taxVaries by jurisdiction — added on top of the state rate

-Oregon title fee is approximately $101 (rate set by ODOT DMV).
+Oregon title fee is approximately $101 (rate set by ODOT DMV) and new license plates cost $26.
 Biennial registration ranges from about $126 to $316 depending on vehicle MPG class.
 Oregon has no general state sales tax but charges a 0.5% Vehicle Privilege Tax on new dealer sales and a 0.5% Vehicle Use Tax on out-of-state purchases brought to Oregon.

 What this estimate excludes